arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.14.16
+Apparently Mike Will Made-It made the beat for Black Beatles in 10 minutes.
+Not sure how true this is, but [Forbes says it](http://www.forbes.com/sites/ogdenpayne/2016/11/11/what-you-didnt-know-about-rae-sremmurds-black-beatles-and-the-mannequinchallenge/#3c35e6f672a9).

+Also, since that source is pretty unreliable, here's something that's actually a thing.
+Bibliotherapy is, according to the *Online Dictionary for Library and Information Science*,

+> The use of books selected on the basis of content in a planned reading program designed to facilitate the recovery of patients suffering from mental illness or emotional disturbance.
+Ideally, the process occurs in three phases: personal identification of the reader with a particular character in the recommended work, resulting in psychological catharsis, which leads to rational insight concerning the relevance of the solution suggested in the text to the reader's own experience.
+Assistance of a trained psychotherapist is advised.

+In a more basic sense, bibliotherapy is the use of books to help someone solve their personal issues.
+The term was coined in 1916 by Samuel Crothers in an Atlantic Monthly article, but the practice/idea has been around for much longer.
+The oldest known library motto in the world is "the house of healing for the soul", and Marcus Aurelius's physician maintained a medicical library in the first century A.D.
+Was informed of this term by Kath (thanks ).

 ### 11.13.16
 > helpmeet : noun : helpmate.
 A helpful companion or partner, especially one's husband or wife.